-This manual describes how to use the shell command which can be executed in the eXtended System Control Facility (hereinafter referred to as XSCF) environment in SPARC Enterprise M4000/M5000/M8000/M9000 servers.
+This manual describes how to use the shell command which can be executed in the XSCF environment in SPARC® Enterprise M3000/M4000/M5000/M8000/M9000 servers.
 The shell command is hereinafter referred to as XSCF shell command.

-XSCF is a system monitoring facility to conduct monitoring, control, operation, or maintenance of main unit and domains of SPARC Enterprise M4000/M5000/M8000/M9000 servers.
+XSCF is a system monitoring facility to conduct monitoring, control, operation, or maintenance of main unit and domains of SPARC Enterprise M3000/M4000/M5000/M8000/M9000 servers.
 It is mounted as a firmware on the service processor which is independent from the processor of the system.
 For each command, this manual describes how to use and the execution examples, available in XSCF environment.

-This document is provided as a manual to study the point which you can't understand or would like to check on, while using XSCF shell command.
+This manual is provided as a manual to study the point which you can't understand or would like to check on, while using XSCF shell command.
 Instead of reading from the start as you do so when reading a tutorial, it is recommended to use this manual as you come across a point you would like to check on.